xeago/gradblog/graduation/extended-abstract.md

 TODO: Give a short overview of the infrastructure using diagrams.

 ## [Elasticsearch]
-Elasticsearch is a a lot of things.
+Elasticsearch is a lot of things.
 It uses Lucene for full text search.
-It is schema free, document oriented; a NOSQL key-value store.
-It has everything dynaminc and out of the box scaling and failover.
+It is schema free, document oriented and a NoSQL key-value store.
+Everything is dynamic with out of the box scaling and failover.
 High availability and near realtime search results.
-This all accessible through beautifull APIs available in multiple formats.
+This is all accessible through beautiful APIs available in multiple formats.

 ### [Lucene]
 Elasticsearch uses Lucene for full text search.